 There are many studies on the physical and emotional effects of alcohol abuse.
 The negative effects of alcoholism on a child may begin to manifest itself even before a child is born.
 This can happen in cases where an expectant mother drinks alcohol while pregnant.
 During childhood and adolescence, a parent’s alcohol abuse may adversely affect the child’s development and adjustment.
 Furthermore, if the child of an alcoholic develops an alcohol problem later in life, he may suffer from any number of medical conditions associated with alcoholism, including the following:

 - Damage to the peripheral and central nervous system

 Many alcoholics also suffer from co-occurring emotional problems or psychiatric disorders, such as depression, anxiety, or suicidal thoughts or tendencies.

 Contact the Addiction Recovery Experts at BRS Rehab

-Although the emotional effect of living with a parent who is an alcoholic varies on a case-by-case basis, research has shown that nearly all children from alcoholic families face an increased risk of behavioral and emotional difficulties, and many carry with them psychological or physical scars as a result of parental addiction.
-The bottom line is that parental alcohol abuse damages and disrupts the lives of children and families across the country, and children of substance abusing parents are the ones who suffer the most.
-Contact Behavioral Rehabilitation Services today at (877) 926-5530 if you or someone you love is abusing alcohol.
+Although the emotional effect of living with a parent who is an alcoholic varies on a case-by-case basis, research shows that nearly all children from alcoholic families face an increased risk of behavioral and emotional difficulties.
+Many of these children carry with them psychological or physical scars as a result of parental addiction.
+The bottom line is that parental alcohol abuse damages and disrupts the lives of children and families across the country.
+Children of substance abusing parents are the ones who suffer the most.
+Contact Behavioral Rehabilitation Services today if you or someone you love is abusing alcohol.